xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 As the `inputs.gnmi` plugin does not offer options like `embedded_tag`, a starlark script is used.
 Starlark is a programming language which can be described as a dialect of python.
 It is very similar to python but with only a few basic functions.
 It is very small and simple.

-When using the starlark processor, every metric object is send to a function `apply(metric)` that must be defined.
+When using the Starlark processor, every metric object is sent to a function `apply(metric)` that must be defined.
 The function will be called with each metric, and can return None, a single metric, or a list of metrics.

 When the data is received the metric path will look like this `service_policy_names/service_policy_instance/statistics_class-stats_0_class-name`.
 Because there are multiples metric with the same tags, the path will contains an index to differentiate the metrics.
 For example `_0_class-name`.

 This index is used in the script to build new metrics with the `class-name` as a tag.

-The full script can be found on the github repository.
+The full script can be found on the Github repository.

 ## Grafana